 Join the SVSF as we walk to raise awareness for PAD Awareness Month!

-We are challenging you to walk 60 miles throughout September to represent the 60,000 miles of blood vessels in the human body.
-The inaugural Vascular Health Step Challenge will amplify the importance of vascular health while also promoting healthy vascular health habits in communities across the country!
+The SVS Foundation is challenging you to walk 60 miles throughout September to represent the 60,000 miles of blood vessels in the human body.
+The Vascular Health Step Challenge amplifies the importance of vascular health while also promoting healthy vascular health habits in communities across the country.

 The Vascular Health Step Challenge virtual walking campaign takes place each September.

 Individual registration cost: $60